OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

    startingValues[1,] <- 1  # these parameters must be equal

 This is convenient because it will work for a non-homogeneous list of items.
-If you need to set some starting values to specific values then you might start with random starting values and then override the rows and columns as needed.
+If you need to set some starting values to something specific then you might start with random starting values and then override any rows and columns as needed.

 .. code-block:: r